elasticsearch-dump/elasticsearch-dump/README.md

 `--includeType` allows a type to be included in the dump/load.
 Six options are supported - `data,mapping,analyzer,alias,settings,template`.

-`ignoreChildError` allows multi-elasticdump to continue if a child throws an error.
+`--ignoreChildError` allows multi-elasticdump to continue if a child throws an error.

 New options, `--suffix` allows you to add a suffix to the index name being created e.g. `es6-${index}` and